 Step 7: Add First Drawer Slide

 It may seem odd to add drawer slides at this point, but it is best to start them now for a couple of reasons.
-First of all, it’s nice to have a visual and second of all, it is impossible to do so after you cover the area up.

 Step 8: Install Other Slide